seanfkiely/seanfkiely.github.io/_side_projects/mma_elo_ratings.md

 6. Bellator
 7. Invicta
 8. Rizin

+I then scrape the  pages of MMA fighters gathering information on their weight class and gender and then scraping the results of their MMA fight records including outcome, opponent, date, and method of victory.
+For those interested in doing similar scraping, note that you may have to try different slugs at the end of a URL if there are multiple people with a Wikipedia page who have the same name (see e.g., [Thiago Silva](https://en.wikipedia.org/wiki/Thiago_Silva_(fighter)) the mixed martial artist and [Thiago Silva](https://en.wikipedia.org/wiki/Thiago_Silva) the soccer player) you can review my code for how I had this on the link to my Github page below.
+Overall, I scrape about XXX total webpages and establish a dataset of nearly 56,000 fights across XXX individual fighters.

 Note 10/29/25: Stopping for now.
 Next steps include talking about the total list of fighters, why soem fighters are not included (too obscure for a wikipedia page), defining the rating system including the traditional elo model, the decay function, and bonuses for fight finishes and championship fights/wins (refer to the elo notebook for reference).
 Then need to decide on final tables and visuals.
 Also mention that eventually I plan to create more results such as current and all-time elo ratings my division and gender.